r5d/combox/README.rst

 Encrypts files and scatters them across storage provided by Google Drive and Dropbox.

-The ideas for this program is based on combobox_
+The ideas for this program is based on combobox_.

 .. _combobox: https://bitbucket.org/bgsucodeloverslab/combobox